carsakiller/Carsas-Companion/readme.md

 * check what the char limit for responses for server.httpGet() requests is!
 * version check with the script running in the game
 * detect game restart / script reload
+* lua script:
+  for every command, create a field "onChangeSync" = "players" after a command was executed, it checks that field, and if existing, starts the sync for the defined data e.g. after revokeRole, the players will be synced

 # Documentation (haha)